md2docx/mdast2docx/sample.md

 # Heading 1

 The largest heading, usually reserved for the main title of the document.
+By default, single `#` in markdown is converted to Title.
+Thus, 'Heading 2', which in markdown is `## Heading 2` will have Heading 1 style applied, unless you set `useTitle` to false in the `sectionProps`.

 ## Heading 2